albertlauncher/documentation/src/_docs/extensions/python.md

 The Python extension makes the application extendable by embedding Python modules.
 Since the name of the native extension providing this functionality is *Python extension* and a Python module in this context is called *Python extension* too, this article refers to the Python extensions by using the term *Python modules*.

+In the settings of the Python extension you can find a list of installes python extensions.
+This list with checkboxes works similar to the list of native extensions.
+Check the box of a Python module to automatically load it when the Python extension gets initialized.
+The icon represents the loading status.
+Dash means undloaded, the green checkmark stands for a successfully loaded module and a red cross indicates an error while loading the extension.
+In this case you can hover over the item to check its tooltip.
+There you find any errormessages.
+You can also run Albert from terminal to check for error output.

 ## The extension interface specification v0

 How the python extension interacts with python modules is defined in the versioned interface specifiation.
 The Python extension also defines an embedded module `albertv0` (`albert` in future) which allows the Pyhton modules to interact with the core.
 The extension interface and the built-in albert module are _not_ final.
 They are prototypes and intended to be improved on user feedback.

 ### The Python module interface

-This is how your python module has to look to be applicanble as extension:
+This is how your python module has to look to be applicable as extension:

 Attribute | Description
 --- | ---